PdxCodeGuild/Full-Stack-Day-Class/schedule/mar16th.md

-# March 16th to June 9th Day Class Dates
+# March 16th to June 9th Day Class Schedule
 **BOC** is beginning of class.
 **EOD** is 11:95 P.M. that day.